project-zot/project-zot.github.io/docs/articles/workflow.md

 ### Step 5: Display the artifact tree

 This step prints the artifact tree of the busybox image.
 The tree includes the artifact yaml file, showing the association of the artifact to the busybox image.

+These script commands define REF0 as the artifact that was uploaded referring to the first container image.

 ```shell
 {% raw %}